7 Steps to Safety Certification

 Achieve safety certification through these steps, proving your value through the process of application, examination, achievement, and recertification.

 1. Pick a Certification Right for YOU

-Whether you are in the construction field or industrial hygiene, BCSP offers a certification right for you.
-Based on your knowledge, job duties, education, and work experience you can earn a certification that meets your needs for your career.
+Whether you are in the construction field or industrial hygiene, your safety skills can be recognized with a BCSP certification.
+Based on your knowledge, job duties, education, and work experience you can earn a certification that meets your needs and enhances your career.

-Once you pass the examination BCSP will reward you with your earned certification.
+Once you pass the examination, BCSP will award you the certification you earned.
 To maintain your certification, an annual fee is required, and certificants must remain up-to-date with changes in professional practice by compiling recertification points every five years.
 Visit the recertification page for more information.